 Ever stop to think about what kind of eater you are?
 Now, we’re not talking about if you’re a big eater, fast eater, emotional eater, or even professional eater.
 We’re focused on the primary contents of your daily diet.
 If you have a very regimented diet, you’ll probably find this information remedial.
 But for the rest of you, find out what category you most accurately fall into.

-What are the types of eaters?
+What are all the types of eaters?

-Eaters are primarily defined by their overall diet or eating lifestyle, not a temporary eating trend or fad diet.
+Eaters are primarily defined by their overall day-to-day diet or eating lifestyle, not a temporary eating trend or fad diet.
 Based on this, there are several main types of eaters: omnivores, carnivores, pollotarians, pescetarians, vegetarians, and vegans.

 These recognizable groups can be mixed and matched as well as divided into lesser-known subgroups depending on certain dietary restrictions.
 To further complicate things, unofficial eater names regularly arise from popular diets or causes, like “climatarians” who are vegans that specifically avoid foods with a high carbon footprint.